How to Find Joy (Even in 2020)

 As a scholar who has investigated the role of joy in day-to-day life, I believe that joy is an incredibly powerful companion during suffering.

-Speaking at funerals, teaching joy
+Speaking at Funerals, Teaching Joy

 This is more than academic work for me.
 In late 2016, less than a year after I was hired to be on a team researching joy at Yale University, three of my family members unexpectedly died within four weeks: my cousin’s husband, Dustin, at 30 by suicide, my sister’s son, Mason, at 22 of sudden cardiac arrest, and my dad, David, at 70 after years of opioid use.